aws/aws-cdk/design/continuous-delivery.md

 The initial creation of the pipeline will be performed manually using `cdk deploy pipeline-main` (where `pipeline-main` is name of the main pipeline stack), but from that point forward, any changes to the pipeline will be done by pushing a commit into the repo, and letting the pipeline pick it up.

-For example, if we use CodePipeline for deploying an app to multiple environments,the deployment infrastructure will consist of a central pipeline stack, which contains the pipeline itself, it's artifacts bucket and other related resources such as CodeBuild projects.
+For example, if we use CodePipeline for deploying an app to multiple environments, the deployment infrastructure requires a central pipeline stack, which contains the pipeline itself, it's artifacts bucket and other related resources such as CodeBuild projects.
 It will also require a stack in each region that includes a CodePipeline regional replication bucket (and key).
+See [cross-region support](https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-create-cross-region.html) in the CodePipeline User Guide.

-In CodePipeline, we will implement this stage using a CodeBuild action which runs `cdk deploy "pipeline-*"`.
+In CodePipeline, we will implement self-mutation using a pre-configured CodeBuild action which runs `cdk deploy "pipeline-*"`.
 This will deploy all stacks that begin with the `pipeline-` prefix.
 These stacks can be deployed to any bootstrapped environment since `cdk deploy` can assume the deployment role.

+To mitigate the security risk, `cdk deploy pipeline-*` should run against a synthesized cloud assembly (from the build step) and not against the executable app, and should also prohibit the use of docker assets.
+These are the two elements where user code is executed and must not be done in an environment with administrative privileges.
+The mutation CodeBuild action will not be customizable to ensure that users don't accidentally allow it to execute arbitrary code.

+> ALTERNATIVE CONSIDERED: We initially considered leveraging the bootstrapping process in order to provision cross-regional replication resources for CodePipeline but: (a) this is very specific to CodePipeline and not relevant to other deployment systems (e.g. Travis, GitHub Actions); and (b) it will require the bootstrapping process to span more than a single environment.
+In order to allow users to use "account stamping" tools like Stack Sets or Landing Zone, we decided that the bootstrapping process will be as simple as possible (== a single cloudformation template).
+> The trade-off is that for the CodePipeline resources, we will use "cdk deploy pipeline-*", and so we can encode all this within the CDK.
+In fact cross account/region is actually already supported in the CDK and will automatically define all these stacks and region for you, so it should already "Just Work".

 ## Publishing